Thai PM suspended while court mulls if he defied term limits

-But allowing Prayuth to stay on would risk invigorating a protest movement that has long sought to oust him and reopening deep fissures in Thai politics that have sometimes led to violence.
+But any decision to allow Prayuth to stay on would risk invigorating a protest movement that has long sought to oust him and reopening deep fissures in Thai politics that have sometimes led to violence.
 While Prayuth initially came to power in a coup, he won the job legally after a general election in 2019.

-It was not immediately announced who would become acting prime minister.
-One reading of the law indicates it would be Deputy Prime Minister Prawit Wongsuwan, a close political ally of Prayuth and part of the same military clique that that staged the coup.
+Deputy Prime Minister Prawit Wongsuwan, a close political ally of Prayuth and part of the same military clique that that staged the coup, will take over as acting prime minister, according to Anucha Burapachaisri, a spokesman for the prime minister's office.
+Anucha added that Prayuth would respect the court's decision and called on others to do the same.

-Their close association means Prawit's appointment as Prayuth's replacement would not mollify critics.
+The choice of Prawit, who is closely associated with Prayuth, is not likely to mollify critics.

 Prayuth's detractors contend he has violated a law that limits prime ministers to eight years in power — a threshold they say he hit Tuesday since he officially became prime minister on Aug.
 24, 2014.